rehan5039/Win-Right-Click/README.md

 - Windows Terminal entries require Windows Terminal (Microsoft Store) so the `wt` command is available.
 If `wt` isn’t recognized, install it or use the full path to `wt.exe`.
 - VS Code entry requires Code CLI (`code`) available in PATH (VS Code → Command Palette → “Shell Command: Install 'code' command in PATH”).
 - Git Bash entry assumes Git for Windows is installed to `C:\\Program Files\\Git`.
 If different, edit the `.reg` path accordingly.
+- Defender toggle: May be blocked by Windows Security Tamper Protection; turn that off first if needed.
+Uses `Set-MpPreference -DisableRealtimeMonitoring` and related flags; admin required.
+- EFS: Works on NTFS volumes and editions that support EFS (Pro/Enterprise).
+Keep certificates backed up.
+See `cipher /?`.
+- Secure wipe: Uses `cipher /w:<drive>` to overwrite free space.
+This is slow (can take hours) and cannot be undone.
+The menu is marked as Extended (hold Shift while right‑clicking) and shows a UAC prompt by design—use only when absolutely needed.
+- OCR: Requires Tesseract at `C:\\Program Files\\Tesseract-OCR\\tesseract.exe` or edit the path.
 - Safe Mode entries execute `bcdedit` and then reboot immediately.
 Save your work before clicking.
 - "Kill tasks" entries may terminate apps without saving—use carefully.
 The "unresponsive only" option is safer.
 - "Take Ownership" changes file/folder ACLs to grant the local Administrators group full control.
 Use only when needed and understand the security impact.